felixsch/gsoc2015-tinykdump/README.md

 Testing the service and fixing potential issues.
 Testing on virtual systems and hardware that is available to me.
 Writing  about the current status of my work on my blog.

 * #####1 August - 21 August (second coding phase)
 More testing and bug fixing.
 If further changes to the patches have to be done, it should be happen at this point.
-Writing documentation for the service.
-Creating manpages etc.
+Writing documentation for the service like creating manpages etc.

 * #####Future
-After Google Summer of Code I will port tinykdump to other distributions like openSUSE and debian.
+After Google Summer of Code I will port tinykdump to other distributions like OpenSUSE and Debian.
 If not already done: Port the dynamic reservation patches to other platforms if possible.
-If desired I'm happy to maintain the tinykdump package in fFedora.
+I'm happy to maintain the tinykdump package in Fedora.

 ###About me